IPCS INCHEM Home

 Ammonium hydrogen sulfite

-Sweep spilled substance into sealable containers; if appropriate, moisten first to prevent dusting.
-Wash away remainder with plenty of water (extra personal protection: P2 filter respirator for harmful particles).
+Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
+Sweep spilled substance into covered containers.
+If appropriate, moisten first to prevent dusting.
+Wash away remainder with plenty of water.

 UN Classification

-Separated from strong oxidants, acids, food and feedstuffs.
+Separated from strong oxidants, acids and food and feedstuffs.
 Well closed.

 AMMMONIUM BISULFITE ICSC: 1254

-The substance decomposes on heating or on contact with acids producing toxic fumes including sulfur oxides, nitrogen oxides and ammonia.
+Decomposes on heating and on contact with acids.
+This produces toxic fumes including sulfur oxides, nitrogen oxides and ammonia.
 Reacts violently with oxidants.
-Attacks many metals in presence of water at high concentration.
+Attacks many metals in the presence of water.

 Relative density (water = 1): 2.0